askui/askui/docs/docs/general/02-Components/AskUI-Installer.md

 ![Installation complete setup dialog.
 Checkbox for "Launch AskUI Controller".
 Click "Finish" to finish the installation.](./images/askui-installer-ui-installation-completed.png)

-## Installation via Console (Silent Mode)
+## Installation via Terminal (Silent Mode)
 Use the downloaded executable file (**.exe**) for silent installation, which allows you to choose the installation directory and components.
-To install silently, run the following command in the command line **CMD** with Administrator privileges:
+To install silently, run the following command terminal (Application **CMD**) with Administrator privileges:

 ```shell
 "<installer_path>" /qn